-SEC.
-23. The director of the Maine Agricultural Experiment Station, or some competent person designated by him, shall test the accuracy of all bottles, pipettes or other measuring glasses used by persons, firms or corporations in the state buying or pooling milk or cream, or apportioning butter or cheese, made from the same, by the contents of butter fat contained therein.
+Sec.
+29. Duty of director of Maine Agricultural Experiment Station, to test and mark all bottles, etc. R. S. c.
+39, § 13.
+The director of the Maine Agricultural Experiment Station, or some competent person designated by him, shall test the accuracy of all bottles, pipettes or other measuring glasses used by persons, firms or corporations in the state buying or pooling milk or cream, or apportioning butter or cheese, made from the same, by the contents of butter-fat contained therein.
 The said director, or the person designated by him, shall mark such bottles, pipettes or other measuring glasses as are found correct, with marks or characters which cannot be erased, and which marks or characters shall stand as proof that they have been so tested.
 The said director shall receive for such service no more than the actual cost incurred, which shall be paid by the persons or corporations for whom it is done.

 Sec.
-24. Any person, either for himself or in the employ of any other person, firm or corporation, who manipulates the Babcock test or any other test, whether mechanical or chemical, for the purpose of measuring the contents of butter fat in milk or cream for a basis of apportioning the value of such milk or cream, or of the butter or cheese made from the same, shall secure a certificate from the superintendent of the dairy school at the University of Maine that he is competent and well qualified to perform such work.
+30. Persons who manipulate test, shall be certified by superintendent of dairy school.
+R. S. c.
+39, § 14.
+Any person, either for himself or in the employ of any other person, firm or corporation, who manipulates the Babcock test or any other test, whether mechanical or chemical, for the purpose of measuring the contents of butter-fat in milk or cream for a basis of apportioning the value of such milk or cream, or of the butter or cheese made from the same, shall secure a certificate from the superintendent of the dairy school at the University of Maine that he is competent and well qualified to perform such work.
 The rules and regulations in the application for such certificate and in the granting of the same shall be such as the superintendent of that school may arrange, and the fee for issuing a certificate shall not exceed one dollar, and shall be paid by the applicant.

-SEC.
-25. Whoever uses, or has in his possession with intent to use, at any creamery, butter factory, cheese factory or condensed milk factory, any sulphuric acid of less than one and eighty-two hundredths of specific gravity in the process known as the Babcock test or any other test for determining the butter fat contents of milk or cream, shall be punished by a fine not exceeding twenty-five dollars for the first offense, and for a second offense not exceeding fifty dollars.
-Any person, firm or corporation, violating the provisions of section twenty-two, shall be punished by a fine not exceeding fifty dollars for the first offense, and for a second offense not exceeding one hundred dollars; and any person violating section twenty-four shall be punished by a fine not exceeding ten dollars.
+Sec.
+31. Penalty for using sulphuric acid of less than required specific gravity; penalty for violations of §§ 28, 30.
+R. S. c.
+39, § 15.
+Whoever uses, or has in his possession with intent to use, at any creamery, butter factory, cheese factory or condensed milk factory, any sulphuric acid of less than one and eighty-two hundredths of specific gravity in the process known as the Babcock test or any other test for determining the butter-fat contents of milk or cream, shall be punished by a fine not exceeding twenty-five dollars for the first offense, and for a second offense not exceeding fifty dollars.
+Any person, firm or corporation, violating the provisions of section twenty-eight, shall be punished by a fine not exceeding fifty dollars for the first offense, and for a second offense not exceeding one hundred dollars; and any person violating section thirty shall be punished by a fine not exceeding ten dollars.
 Every inspector of milk, sheriff, deputy sheriff and constable shall institute complaint against any person violating said provisions, and one-half of the fines shall go to the complainant and the balance to the state.